 - Citizens of Sweden (Effective February 1, 2017)

 - Mexican nationals

-While Global Entry’s goal is to speed travelers through the process, members may still be selected for further examination when entering the United States.
+While International Entry’s goal is to speed travelers through the process, members may still be selected for further examination when entering the United States.
 Any violation of the program’s terms and conditions will result in the appropriate enforcement action and termination of the traveler’s membership privileges.

 - Provide false or incomplete information on the application